Cold Sesame Noodles Recipe

+Cold Sesame Noodles are a real treat, for children big and small.
 Lapsang Souchong is a Chinese tea with an intriguing pungent, smoky, “tarry” taste.
-As a drink, you will either love it or hate it, but you will always love it in a dressing or marinade.
+As a drink, you will either love it or hate it, but you will always love it in a dressing or marinade, and of course in cold sesame noodles.
 Settle for Earl Grey if you don’t have it on hand.

-You’ll be happy to have this sauce on hand, not only for this noodle dish but for grilled chicken or fish, or even as a salad dressing.
+You’ll be happy to have this sauce on hand, not only for these cold sesame noodles but for grilled chicken or fish, or even as a salad dressing.

 1 pound soba noodles, boiled according to manufacturer’s instructions, drained and rinsed